WenqinSHAO/rtt/docs/path_analysis.md

 11:         segment.begin <- idx
 12:        segment.end <- idx
 13:        segment.IFP <- IFP with paris_id set to path
-14: if segment not in OutPut:  # in case leave the for loop while still inside a segment
+14: if segment not in OutPut:  # in case leaving the for loop while still inside a segment
 15:    add segment to Output
 16: return OutPut
 ```